Employing people in Australia

 Fair Work Ombudsman

 The Fair Work Ombudsman and Fair Work Commission are the 2 key organisations in Australia’s workplace relations system.
-To understand the different roles, see the Fair Work System.
+See the Fair Work System.

-• standard entitlements such as weekly working hours, requests for flexible working arrangements, leave and related entitlements, and termination and redundancy payments National Employment Standards.
+• standard entitlements.
+For example, weekly working hours, flexible working arrangements, leave, entitlements, termination and redundancy payments.

-• workplace (or enterprise) agreements that outline reciprocal rights and responsibilities agreed between an employer and a group of employees and apply on top of minimum conditions in the National Employment Standards.
+• workplace (or enterprise) agreements outline reciprocal rights and responsibilities agreed between an employer and a group of employees.
+There are also minimum employment conditions outlined in the National Employment Standards (Agreements).

-• award conditions that apply to certain industries and occupations and apply on top of the minimum conditions in the National Employment Standards (Awards)
+• award conditions that apply to certain industries and occupations.
+This is in addition to the minimum conditions outlined in the National Employments standards (Awards)

-• rights of Independent contractors, who are are individuals who are self-employed and contract their services to other businesses and have different rights to employees (Independent Contractors).
+• rights of Independent Contractors.
+These are people who are self-employed and contract their services to other businesses.
+They have different rights to employees.

 Occupational health and safety

-Employers in Australia are required to maintain a safe workplace and meet Australian occupational health and safety requirements.
-These requirements also ensure employers are appropriately represented in the case of a workplace incident.
-Australian Government legislation, state and territory laws govern occupational health and safety.
-A workplace authority in each state or territory provides advice on business’ obligations and the relevant policy.
+Employers in Australia are required to maintain a safe workplace.
+They must meet Australian occupational health and safety requirements.
+This ensures employers are appropriately represented in the case of a workplace incident.
+Australian Government legislation, state and territory laws, govern occupational health and safety.
+A workplace authority in each state or territory gives advice on business’ obligations and the relevant policy.

 For state or territory information, see work, health and safety requirements in your state or territory.